4th of July Shirt

 - Have your child dip the cookie cutter into the paint and then use it to stamp star designs on the scrap paper.
 It may take some practice to avoid leaving dribbles or smearing the stamp when lifting up the cookie cutter.

-- Once your child has the technique down, it is time to stamp stars onto the shirt.
+- Once your child has the technique down, it's time to stamp stars onto the shirt.
 Your child can add as many or as few as he likes to create his very own design.

 - Leave the shirt in a safe place for the paint to dry.